 Personally, I like to hear the sounds of the bush, and so long as your food is safely stowed, you shouldn’t have problems with bears knocking on your tent door.

 Obviously, if you are in a busy public campsite with people coming and going, and kids screaming, ear plugs are an absolute must.

-Make sure you are in shape for the hiking that you will be doing.
-If you arrive at your campsite exasperated and exhausted, because the most hiking you’ve done this year is an hour to the shops and back - an 8 hour trek in the bush is not going to help you sleep.
+Make sure you are in shape for the hiking you'll be doing.
+If you arrive at your campsite exasperated and exhausted, because the most hiking you’ve done this year is an hour to the shops and back - an 8 hour trek is not going to help you sleep.